PRIVATE PRISONS

-Promoting dignity and access to comprehensive health in prison settings.
+Promoting dignity and access to comprehensive healthcare in correctional facilities.

-The situation of persons deprived of liberty worldwide faces complex challenges that require urgent and committed attention from a human rights perspective.
-In various regions, detention centres operate far above their capacity, generating serious overcrowding conditions that directly affect the dignity and well-being of inmates.
-The lack of sufficient resources and adequate infrastructure limits access to health services, leaving many people in prison exposed to preventable diseases and untreated health conditions.
-This situation is intensified in countries with overburdened prison systems, where the health response and specialized medical personnel are limited, creating a scenario of vulnerability and risk for the population deprived of liberty.
+The situation of people deprived of their liberty worldwide faces complex challenges that require urgent and committed attention from a human rights perspective.
+In many regions, detention centers operate far beyond their capacity, leading to severe overcrowding that directly affects the dignity and well-being of detainees.
+The lack of sufficient resources and adequate infrastructure limits access to health services, leaving many people in detention exposed to preventable diseases and untreated health conditions.
+This situation is exacerbated in countries with overburdened prison systems, where healthcare response and specialized medical staff are limited, creating a scenario of vulnerability and risk for the incarcerated population.

 Detention centers